pb82/lua-experiments/README.md

 Hello from Lua
 ```

 The payload is transformed to a Lua table and passed to the `main` function as `args`.
-The `-b` flag means 'block`.
+The `-b` flag means `block`.
 Use it to wait until the result is received.
 If you run the command without the `-b` flag you will get an `invocation ID`:

 ```sh